jcoliz/BrewHub.Devices.Still6UnitController/README.md

 equipment illustrated above.
 While there are **nineteen** components on the full version, this scaled-down prototype works the same way, it's just easier to explain.

-We use the term "six-unit" here to refer to the components of the device model which is surfaced on the dashboard.
+We use the term "six-unit" here to refer to the components of the device model which are surfaced on the dashboard.
 Those units here are:

 * **Device**: The device itself.
 For the prototype, we ran on a [Waveshare RPi Zero Relay](https://www.waveshare.com/rpi-zero-relay.htm).
 * **Ambient Conditions**: A temperature and humidity sensor providing details about the conditions in the room where the equipment is installed.